Tips for getting around the Northland, New Zealand

-If you’re into diving, than you should definitely pay a visit to the Poor Knights Islands!
+If you’re into diving, then you should definitely pay a visit to the Poor Knights Islands!
 Near the city Whangarei you can find the town of Tutukaka with its small port.
 From here, you can take a boat towards the Poor Knights Islands to go diving or snorkeling.
 Would you like to know more?
-Have a look at the website of the organisation Dive!
+Have a look at the website of the organization Dive!
 Tutukaka.
 You can also stay the night in Tutukaka if you’d like to.

 Pay a visit to Cape Reinga

 Cape Reinga is located at the tip of the Northland and is well known for its landmark, the white lighthouse.
-Cape Reinga also is an important place to Maori as it marks the point from which Maori wairua (spirit) return to their traditional homeland.
+Cape Reinga also is an important place to Maori as it marks the point from which Maori Wairua (spirit) return to their traditional homeland.

 Visit the city of Whangarei